hedleydonna/streakling/docs/TIME_MACHINE_DOCUMENTATION.md

   - "Day X since activation" counter (starts at 1)
   - Original date (start_date) - displayed below the day counter with a divider (e.g., "Dec 03, 2025")
   - "⏭️ Next Day" button (indigo) - Advances simulated date by 1 day (uses Turbo Streams for seamless updates)
-  - "⏩ Next 7 Days" button (purple) - Advances simulated date by 7 days (uses Turbo Streams for seamless updates)
+  - "⏩ Next 7 Days" button (purple) - Advances simulated date by 7 days, adds 6 to the streak for habits completed on the current day, and records completions for days 2-7 in the completion history (simulates completions for the 6 skipped days)
   - "Deactivate Time Machine" button (red)
 - Card appears beside creatures (1-2 creatures = Time Machine beside them; 3+ creatures = Time Machine in first slot)
 - Only visible in development environment